 Hi there.
 I can make your interaction with company software more intuitive.

 Suddenly these things called chatbots were popping up (and even recently generated a huge hype).
-At first that puzzled us.
-We thought mankind invented the internet so that they have to talk to each other less?
+At first that puzzled me.
+I thought mankind invented the internet so that they have to talk to each other less?
 And now everyone wants to talk with bots and—even less understandable—they even want to talk with their SAP S/4HANA systems?
 But when you think about it, it makes perfect sense.

 For example, remember old SAP systems transaction codes like /nstfk, which are far away from being intuitive?
-We still get nostalgic thinking about our little book where we wrote down the codes like vocabularies.
-When we were in university and we had to work with a bunch of transaction codes, we joked that SAP stands for “Schreibs Auf Papier,” which is German for “write it down on a paper.”
+I still get nostalgic thinking about my little book where I wrote down the codes like vocabularies.
+When I was in university and I had to work with a bunch of transaction codes, we joked that SAP stands for “Schreibs Auf Papier,” which is German for “write it down on a paper.”

 But let’s face it, the pure need for such a book gets you thinking.
 Wouldn’t it be great if you could just ask a bot for what you want instead of looking in your little notebook for one single code?
 Our mother language is the first way we learn to properly express our wishes and needs.
 So why not use this most natural and intuitive way of interaction to make business software more fun to use?
 In addition, our world is becoming more and more conversational/viral, thanks to social media.
 Thus, it makes perfect sense that business software follows this trend.